Brady Handgun Violence Prevention Act: James and Sarah Brady

 James Brady was press secretary to President Ronald Reagan when both he and the president, along with Secret Service agent Tim McCarthy and District of Columbia police officer Thomas Delehanty, were shot on March 30, 1981, during an assassination attempt by John Hinckley Jr. Brady was shot in the head and suffered a serious wound that left him partially paralyzed for life.

-John Hinckley Jr. bought the .22 caliber Röhm RG-14 revolver used in the shooting at a Dallas, Texas, pawn shop on October 13, 1980.
+John Hinckley Jr. bought the .22 caliber Röhm RG-14 revolver used in the shooting at a pawn shop in Dallas, Texas on October 13, 1980.
 In a purchase application that he filled out before taking possession of the revolver, he provided a false home address on the form and showed an old Texas driver's license as "proof" that he lived there.
 This constituted a felony offense.
 Additionally, Hinckley had been arrested four days earlier at the Metropolitan Airport in Nashville, Tennessee, when he attempted to board an American Airlines flight for New York with three handguns and some loose ammunition in his carry-on bag.
 That same day, President Jimmy Carter was in Nashville and scheduled to travel to New York.
-Finally, Hinckley had been under psychiatric care prior to his gun purchase.
+According to an attorney for his family, Hinckley had been under psychiatric care prior to his gun purchase, although "the evaluations did not alert anyone to the seriousness of his condition."

-According to Sarah Brady, had a background check been conducted on Hinckley, it could have detected some, or all, of this important criminal and mental health history.
+According to Sarah Brady, James Brady's wife, had a background check been conducted on Hinckley, it could have detected some, or all, of this important criminal and mental health history.

-Sarah Brady, James's wife, became active in the gun control movement a few years after the shooting.
+Sarah Brady became active in the gun control movement a few years after the shooting.
 She joined the Board of Handgun Control, Inc. (HCI) in 1985 and became its chair in 1989.
 Two years later, she became Chair of the center to Prevent Handgun Violence, HCI's 501(c)(3) sister organization.
 In 2001, the organizations were renamed the Brady Campaign to Prevent Gun Violence and the Brady Center to Prevent Gun Violence in honor of James and Sarah.